Taking a Taxi in Prague

 Be an Educated Traveler and Don't Fall for the Prague Taxi Scam

 Prague TaxisUnfortunately for Prague, its taxi drivers have become a scar on its reputation for overcharging and dishonesty.
 This relates to taxis taken on the street, not booked over the phone, and specifically to those that pick up passengers in highly frequented tourist areas, such as Old Town Square, Karlova Street, or the train station.
 There are many reputable Prague taxi companies that you can rely on for good service and fair rates.
-Be smart and order a taxi by phone from one of the companies below, or get yourself an Uber.
+Be smart and order a taxi by phone or get an Uber.

 Here are some tips that might save you a few hundred crowns in case you do get a taxi on the street: